-You study all core and compulsory modules and one of the project modules from group E. You choose elective modules to a total of 20-22.5. credits, from groups D and F with a maximum of one module from group F (FHEQ level 7).
+You study all core and compulsory modules.
+You choose elective modules to a total of 27.5-30. credits, from groups D, E and F (Year 4) with a maximum of one from group E and a maximum of one module from group F (Year 4).
 We advise you to balance your work over Terms 1 and 2, but there is flexibility.
 With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with an elective module from another Imperial College department subject to space being available.